The Conway-Sloane calculus for 2-adic lattices: 2-adic symbols

+Then we sign walk between the first two terms, or between the second and third, to make the signs match those in \eqref{EqBasicExampleFused}.
+That is,

+Both this and \eqref{EqBasicExampleFused} represent $L$, and the signs match, so the subscripts must too.
+Therefore $6+t=3$ and $u=1$.
+That is,

+where one ambiguous sign is~$+$ and the other is~$-$.
+The two possibilities are distinct because both are in canonical form.
+It follows that the isometry group of $L$ has two orbits on summands isomorphic to $\qf{2,2}$. \end{example}

-One can use the ideas of the proof of theorem~\ref{thm-same-signs-imply-isometric-same-as-being-identical} to give numerical invariants for lattices, if one prefers them to a canonical form.
-For example, one can record the dimensions and types, the \defn{adjusted oddity} of each compartment, and the overall sign of each signway.
-Here the adjusted oddity of a compartment means its oddity plus~$4$ for each $-$ sign appearing in its 1st, 3rd, 5th,${}\ldots$ position, with each $-$ sign after the compartment counted as occurring in the ``$(k+1)$st'' position, where $k$ is the number of terms in the compartment.
+One can use the ideas of the proof of Theorem~\ref{thm-same-signs-imply-isometric-same-as-being-identical} to give numerical invariants for lattices, if one prefers them to a canonical form.
+The following invariants come from Theorem~10 of \cite[Ch.\ 15]{SPLAG}, which is proven in \cite{Xu}.
+One records the scales, dimensions and types, the \defn{adjusted oddity} of each compartment, and the overall sign of each signway (the product of the signs of the signway's terms).
+Here the adjusted oddity of a compartment means its oddity plus~$4$ for each $-$ sign appearing in its 1st, 3rd, 5th,${}\ldots$ position, with each $-$ sign after that compartment counted as occurring in the ``$(k+1)$st'' position, where $k$ is the number of terms in the compartment.
+It is easy to check that sign walking leaves these quantities unchanged.